goodHunter27/serhatgiydiren.github.io/_posts/2022-01-15-preparation-guide-for-tech-interviews.md

 * To practice, take any well-known app and imagine you work for a competitor.
 Your job is to figure out where most of their money is spent (compute? people? bandwidth? storage?) and the fundamental bottleneck of their system.
 Answering those two questions will necessarily force you to think about how  a system is actually implemented.
 Answering only cost and bottlenecks forces you to focus on important  areas and not nerdy details of the design.
 * For example, YouTube spends a ton of money on bandwidth, and secondarily on storage and compute.
 On the other hand, their long;tail traffic pattern means that their fundamental bottleneck is random disk seeks.
 Netflix also is a bandwidth hog but most of their traffic is at night (when it's cheap) and their library of videos is much much smaller, so disk;seeks are probably not an issue at all.
 * Work out the above problems on a paper and just think about the ways to break them down.
 It also helps to read up on common large scale systems, like watch the public videos about  and learn how search engines work.
 But during the interview, don’t parrot back what you read; make sure your solution actually answers the question being asked.
+* Review the complex systems you’ve already designed.
+What would you change about your approach if you did it all over again?
+What worked well?
+* Think about how you’d design one of Facebook’s (or any other large tech company’s) existing systems.
+It’s a good practice to think through the complicated, high-scale systems you already use every day.
+How would you design one from the ground up?
+* Weigh multiple approaches and reflect on the tradeoffs in your design: Performance vs. scalability, Latency vs. throughput, Availability vs. consistency
+* Take any well-known app and imagine you’re going to build the primary feature.
+For example, imagine you’re going to build video distribution for Facebook Video, or group chat for WhatsApp.
+Now figure out how you would build the various pieces out:
+  * How would you build your backend storage?
+How does that scale to Facebook’s size?
+  * How would you lay out the application server layer?
+What are the responsibilities of the various services?
+  * How would you design your mobile API?
+What are the hard problems in representing the data being sent from server to client?
+  * How would you structure your mobile client?
+How do low-end devices and poor network conditions affect your design?
+  * As you’re designing these systems, run through the list of things we’re looking for and make sure you’re able to answer them all for each piece of each app.

 ## Some example questions: